- Written by Dr.Mehmet Demircioglu

 If your work environment is stressful or image focused, plan not only for the first week but also for the months when the results are still developing.

-Jobs that involve public speaking or close face-to-face contact may not be physically dangerous, but they can be emotionally demanding.
+Jobs that involve public speaking or close direct contact may not be physically dangerous, but they can be emotionally demanding.
 If you are thinking about your scalp every minute, you may not truly be ready to return.

 Exercise routines also need planning.
 Many patients are eager to return to exercise after a hair transplant, but sweating, bending, pressure, and intense exertion may not be appropriate early on.
 Light walking is different from gym training, heavy lifting, or a workday that keeps your scalp hot and sweaty.